ICGC-TCGA-PanCancer/store-and-forward-workflow/BUILD.md

 # Building the Workflow

-To build the store-and-forward-workflow, you'll need to setup a development environment.
+Instructions to setup a build environment for this workflow.

 ## Dependencies
   You'll need to do the following to get your environment setup: